pepaslabs/pogoplug_mobile_uboot_installer/README.md

 This script is based on the instructions in Qui's blog post: http://blog.qnology.com/2014/07/hacking-pogoplug-v4-series-4-and-mobile.html

 Qui's work was in turn based on work from the crew at the doozan forums: http://forum.doozan.com/

+## FAQ

+**Q: Why aren't you using a github URL in the above instructions?**

+A: It turns out the version of wget (busybox) which ships with the Pogoplug doesn't do HTTPS at all, and github now forces all HTTP traffic onto HTTPS.